ellman121/SchoolworkArchive/README.md

-# SchoolworkArchive - OPUS IN PERFECTUS
+# SchoolworkArchive - OPUS IN PROFECTUS

 ## This is a collection of all my schoolwork done at SDSMT